 "By the way, from the way Neechan doesn't seem to be worried 'bout comin' here, I guess she hasn't heard about the rumors about this place?"
 Heiji asked, quirking an eyebrow.

 "Rumors?"
 Conan asked, glancing up at Heiji.
 "What rumors?"
 He asked again.
 Though, knowing Ran as he did, he had an inkling of what the rumors could be about.
-There was one thing that his childhood friend hated more than anything- and that would be ghosts stories.
+There was one thing that his childhood friend hated more than anything- and that would be ghost stories.

 "Vampires?"
 Conan said skeptically, eyebrows arched.
-"I would have suspected another story about Yukionna, or maybe a Yeti, but vampires- really?"
+"I would have suspected another story about Yukionna, or maybe a even Yeti, but vampires- really?"

 "Well, that's what I heard."
 Heiji said, shrugging his shoulders.
 "Thought it was a bit strange myself.
 Well, hopefully Neechan won't learn about it, wouldn't wanna spoil the trip she's been looking for-" He was cut off then by a small shriek from Ran next door and heaved a sigh, rubbing his forehead.
 It didn't take a genius or a detective to know that was not exactly the same kind of scream she let out whenever she stumbled over a dead body.
 "Annd someone just told her huh."